chatwoot/docs/docs/self-hosted/deployment/caprover.md

 ## Upgrading Chatwoot installation

-To update your chatwoot installation to the latest version in Caprover, Run the following command in the deployment tab for web and worker in `method 5: deploy captain-definition`
+To update your chatwoot installation to the latest version in Caprover, run the following command in the deployment tab for web and worker in `method 5: deploy captain-definition`.
+Make sure to replace `[DESIRED VERSION HERE]` with the current latest stable version.
+Check [here](https://www.chatwoot.com/changelog/) and [here](https://hub.docker.com/r/chatwoot/chatwoot/tags) for possible version numbers first.

 ### web